seraph-foundation/cherub-dex/docs/docs/about/terminology.md

 ## Liquidate

 Liquidation is when, in the context of Cherub, the exchange forces a trader to close their position in the case of an unmet margin call.
-Liquidation practices include auto-deleveraged liquidations (ADLS), socialized losses or insurance funds.
+Liquidation practices include auto-deleveraged liquidations (ADLS), socialized losses and insurance funds.
 The difference between the bankruptcy and liquidation price is kept by the exchange as profit.

 ## Market Price